canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 .. image:: images/os_grid.png
     :align: center

-Notice the `infinite_bound_probability_tolerance` variable in the abov.. code.
+Notice the :code:`infinite_bound_probability_tolerance` variable in the abov.. code.
 Since the normal distribution has infinite bounds, i.e. unbounded support, the outer most grid lines for each dimension corresponding to the probabilities 0 and 1 would also be at infinity.
-In order to still provide a finite bound for practical applications and thus enforce finite bin sizes for all dimensions, we define the parameter `infinite_bound_probability_tolerance`, which is set to `1e-6` by default.
+In order to still provide a finite bound for practical applications and thus enforce finite bin sizes for all dimensions, we define the parameter :code:`infinite_bound_probability_tolerance`, which is set to `1e-6` by default.
 In this case, we set it to a much larger value for visualization purposes.

 Following, we generate an optimized |DoE| starting from the same initial solution as before.
 Notice that beside the bin sizes, placement of the samples are also different compared to the above example.
-Besides the random effects which are negligible in this case due to the small number of samples and the value of `inter_bin_randomness`, the reason is although the probability space is same as the |LHS| example, varying bin size in the actual space yield an optimal placement that is different than the uniform case.
+Besides the random effects which are negligible in this case due to the small number of samples and the value of :code:`inter_bin_randomness`, the reason is although the probability space is same as the |LHS| example, varying bin size in the actual space yield an optimal placement that is different than the uniform case.